-Purse seine fishing vessels catch nearly 65% of the 4.4 million tons of tuna caught globally every year.
-Globally it is estimated that 1,664 purse seine vessels are authorized to fish for tuna, however only 678 are considered large-scale tropical tuna purse seiners with the ability to hold about 637,000 tons of fish .
-In 2010, these vessels caught roughly 2.8 million tons of tropical tunas.
+Purse seine fishing vessels catch nearly 62% of the 4.2 million tons of tuna caught globally every year.
+Globally it is estimated that 1,664 purse seine vessels are authorized to fish for tuna, however only 678 are considered large-scale tropical tuna purse seiners with the ability to hold about 637,000 tons of fish.

 A purse seine is a net set vertically in the water.
 When a school of tuna is sighted, the purse seine vessel encircles the school and traps them in the net by linking back up with a smaller vessel.
 Purse Seine is an extremely consistent and efficient method, enabling fishers to catch and freeze large quantities of tuna.
 These vessels can fish either by spotting free-swimming schools of tuna or by utilizing floating objects that attract fish, either natural or manmade objects like FADs.
 All floating objects – that’s any inanimate object, including vessels and large dead animals – attract mixed aggregations of fish and improve a vessel’s chances of catch.

 When fishing on free-swimming schools of tuna, purse seine fishing has an average bycatch rate that is less than 1%.
 The bycatch rate for purse seiners that use FADs ranges from around 2% in the western and central Pacific Ocean to nearly 8% in the Atlantic Ocean.

 According to a study commissioned by ISSF, purse seine vessels consume 368 liters of fuel in order to land 1 ton of tuna.